-T.,
+illegally obtained monies/items from

+perpetrator.

+Insubordination - Disruption - Defiance of authority; refusal to obey

+Uncooperative Conduct - Disrespectful orders.

+Conduct

+Detection to 0 de la comica

+Detention to 3 day suspension.
+Itawa ay ay batawaa that aya datiiya ay ta

-Possession or Use of Smoke Bombs, Items or substances that are detrimental
+Possession or Use of Smoke Bombs, Fireworks, etc. Items or substances that are detrimental

-Fireworks, etc. to the health and safety of students and

-staff are not permitted on the school
+i ileworks, etc. to the health and safety of students and staff are not permitted on the school

 3 day suspension to expulsion, police campus or anywhere in the school

 complaint filed. building.

-Continued Willful Disobedience/Defiance

-Failure or refusal to obey rules or
+Continued Willful Disobedience/Defiance Failure or refusal to obey rules or

 of Authority someone in authority.

+·

 1 st offense - 2-3 day suspension

 2 nd offense - 3-4 day suspension student

 placed on Social Probation.

 3 rd offense - 5 day suspension student

 place on Social Probation.

-Dress Code Violation Coo further definition in handhook
+See further definition in handbook.

-Dress Code violation See further definition in handbook.
+Dress Code Violation See further definition in nandbook.

 Student required to adjust; student will

 remain in the office until the situation is

 remedied.

 Unauthorized Cell Phone/Electronic See further definition in handbook.

 Devices - Possession

-5011000 10030031011

 Items confiscated

-items comiscated

-Let 65

 1 st offense - Returned to student at end

 of the day.

 2 nd offense and beyond - Returned to

 parent/caregiver or emergency contact.

-parent caregiver or emergency contact.

 Failure to turn over an item is considered

 insubordination.
 Repeated violators are

 subject to additional disciplinary

 consequences.

 Racial Slurs, Bias/Gender Remarks Offensive or derogatory remarks involving

-a person's race, color, or gender.
+2 day ayananaisa a person's race, color, or gender.

-3 day suspension '

-Pranks Causing Embarrassment A mischievous trick played on someone,
+3 day suspension Pranks Causing Embarrassment A mischievous trick played on someone,

-Trainto Gadoling Embarrassinicht generally causing the victim to experience
+Trains Causing Ellipairassillelli generally causing the victim to experience

-1.2 days suggested , , , , , , , , , , , , , , , , , , , ,

 1-3 days suspension embarrassment, perplexity, confusion, or

 discomfort.

 Pornographic Material, Possession or Policy #2361

 Distribution

 Detention to suspension.

 Suspension at Morris County Vo.Tech.
 See further definition in handbook.

-2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2

-Pacingocation of suspension at DVDUS

 Reciprocation of suspension at PVRHS.
-Otividante abavilal bancara attitut at a acti

 Cafeteria Disruption Students should be respectful of each

 other and adults during lunch.

 Detention

 Leaving School Grounds without No student will be permitted to leave

 Permission school property at any time during the

-Striperty at any miles daming and

-1 1

-Suspension school day without appropriate
+school day without appropriate

-permissions.
+Suspension permissions.

 Tardiness to School Students are to report to school on time

 See Handbook Regulation daily.

 Class Cuts Students are required to attend all

 scheduled classes.
 A cut is an

 See Handbook Regulation unauthorized absence from an assigned

 class.

 Smoking, Tobacco Possession No person is allowed to smoke or

 possess tobacco/ electronic cigarettes or

 See Handbook Regulation. paraphernalia in the building or on school

-grounds.
+Consider Violations (False planes etc.) grounds.

 Security Violations (False alarms, etc.) See further definition in handbook.

+5 day suspension to expulsion

 5 day suspension to expulsion.
 Firearm Possession See further definition in handbook.

+Filediffi Fossession See further definition in nandbook.

 State law - 1 year suspension, police

 complaint filed, possible expulsion.

 Sexual Harassment Unwelcome sexual advances and/or

 requests for favors by students, staff and

 Detention to suspension, possible anyone affiliated with the school

 complaint filed with Little Falls Police community.

 Department.
+1

 Weapons Possession See further definition in handbook.

 3-10 day suspension, police complaint

 filed, possible expulsion (in accordance

 with 18:A)